Calendar of Holidays

 We are supportive and engaged in the continual education of our faculty/staff/students around the traditions of the communities we serve and work to be inclusive of all students.
 The intent of this calendar is to assist faculty/staff in planning and developing their curriculum, class syllabus and examinations during the term.

-To propose additional dates for inclusion in this calendar, please email officeofequity@wwu.edu.
+To propose additional dates for inclusion or potential corrections to this calendar, please email officeofequity@wwu.edu.

 WWU Observed holidays (day off for the campus)